ucloud/terraform-provider-ucloud/website/docs/d/zones.html.markdown

 In addition to all arguments above, the following attributes are exported:

 * `zones` - It is a nested type which documented below.
+* `total_count` - Total number of zones that satisfy the condition.

 The attribute (`zones`) support the following: